andrew/ultimate-awesome/README.md

 - [awesome-gravity-forms](https://github.com/lukecav/awesome-gravity-forms) - A collection of third party add-ons for Gravity Forms plugin.
 - [awesome-gank.io](https://github.com/ruijun/awesome-gank.io) - The repository is used to collect the awesome code of gank.io.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
+- [awesome-multi-modal-reinforcement-learning](https://github.com/opendilab/awesome-multi-modal-reinforcement-learning) - A curated list of Multi-Modal Reinforcement Learning resources (continually updated).
 - [awesome-rive](https://github.com/rive-app/awesome-rive) - An awesome list that curates Rive runtime examples, articles and tutorials, videos, resources and more!.
 - [awesome-typst-cn](https://github.com/typst-cn/awesome-typst-cn) - Awesome Typst 列表中文版.
 - [awesome-real-world-rl](https://github.com/ugurkanates/awesome-real-world-rl) - Great resources for making Reinforcement Learning work in Real Life situations.
 Papers,projects and more. .
+- [awesome-ctf-resources](https://github.com/devploit/awesome-ctf-resources) - A list of Capture The Flag (CTF) frameworks, libraries, resources and software for started/experienced CTF players 🚩.
 - [awesome-object-pose](https://github.com/nkalavak/awesome-object-pose) - This repository is a curated list of papers and open source code for 6D Object Pose Estimation.
-- [awesome-multi-modal-reinforcement-learning](https://github.com/opendilab/awesome-multi-modal-reinforcement-learning) - A curated list of Multi-Modal Reinforcement Learning resources (continually updated).
-- [awesome-ctf-resources](https://github.com/devploit/awesome-ctf-resources) - A list of Capture The Flag (CTF) frameworks, libraries, resources and software for started/experienced CTF players 🚩.
+- [awesome-nlprojects](https://github.com/costezki/awesome-nlprojects) - List of projects related to Natural Language Processing (NLP) that make a geek smile for they exist.
 - [awesome-gh-cli-extensions](https://github.com/kodepandai/awesome-gh-cli-extensions) - Awesome list of GitHub cli extensions.
 - [awesome-developer-marketing](https://github.com/ronakganatra/awesome-developer-marketing) - A living document of hand-picked resources for marketers working on dev-centric products. .
 - [awesome-integration](https://github.com/stn1slv/awesome-integration) - A curated list of awesome system integration software and resources.
 - [awesome-browser-automation](https://github.com/angrykoala/awesome-browser-automation) - Curated list of awesome browser automation tools and resources.
-- [awesome-nlprojects](https://github.com/costezki/awesome-nlprojects) - List of projects related to Natural Language Processing (NLP) that make a geek smile for they exist.
 - [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.
+- [Awesome-LLM-RAG-Application](https://github.com/lizhe2004/Awesome-LLM-RAG-Application) - The resources about the application based on LLM with RAG pattern.
+- [awesome-restic](https://github.com/rubiojr/awesome-restic) - Awesome Restic related projects.
 - [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
 - [edge-ai](https://github.com/crespum/edge-ai) - A curated list of resources for embedded AI.
 - [awesome-fairness-in-ai](https://github.com/datamllab/awesome-fairness-in-ai) - A curated list of awesome Fairness in AI resources.
 - [awesome-recommender-systems](https://github.com/gaolinjie/awesome-recommender-systems) - A curated list of awesome resources about Recommender Systems.
 - [awesome-lottie](https://github.com/LottieFiles/awesome-lottie) - A curated list of bookmarks, libraries, tools and resources related to Lottie and Bodymovin.
+- [Electronic-Interchange-Github-Resources](https://github.com/michaelachrisco/Electronic-Interchange-Github-Resources) - List of EDI (Mostly) GitHub Resources.
 - [awesome-js-posts](https://github.com/palashmon/awesome-js-posts) - A curated list of the latest posts, blogs and repositories related to JavaScript.
-- [Electronic-Interchange-Github-Resources](https://github.com/michaelachrisco/Electronic-Interchange-Github-Resources) - List of EDI (Mostly) GitHub Resources.
 - [awesome-scheme](https://github.com/schemedoc/awesome-scheme) - A curated list of awesome Scheme libraries and resources.
 - [awesome-vue-graphql](https://github.com/hasura/awesome-vue-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and Vue.js` awesome.
 - [awesome-js-tooling-in-rust](https://github.com/karimould/awesome-js-tooling-in-rust) - A curated list of JavaScript tooling written in Rust.
 - [awesome-elementor](https://github.com/lukecav/awesome-elementor) - A collection of third party add-ons for the Elementor page builder plugin.
 - [awesome-structure-editors](https://github.com/yairchu/awesome-structure-editors) - A list of projectional and structural editors.
-- [awesome-restic](https://github.com/rubiojr/awesome-restic) - Awesome Restic related projects.
 - [awesome-maplibre](https://github.com/maplibre/awesome-maplibre) - A collection of awesome things that use or support MapLibre!.
 - [awesome-ember](https://github.com/nmec/awesome-ember) - A curated list of awesome Ember.js things.
 - [awesome-oss-investors](https://github.com/octolens/awesome-oss-investors) - Awesome list of VCs investing in commercial open-source startups 💸.